facebook/react-native-website/website/contributing/how-to-report-a-bug.md

 :::

-The `RNTesterPlayground.js` file lives inside the RN-Tester application, our reference App.
+The `RNTesterPlayground.js` file is located inside the RN-Tester application, our reference App.
 You can read more about it how it works and how to build it inside its [dedicated README file](https://github.com/facebook/react-native/blob/main/packages/rn-tester/README.md).

 An example of such type of reproducer is here: [Reproduce modal layout issues #50704](https://github.com/facebook/react-native/pull/50704/).